owid/sdg-tracker.org/pages/peace-justice.md

         <div class="col-md">
             <span>SDG Indicator 16.5.2</span>
             <h3>Bribery in business</h3>
-            <p><strong>Definition:</strong> Indicator 16.5.2 is the <i><q>proportion of businesses that had at least one contact with a public official and that paid a bribe to a public official, or were asked for a bribe by those public officials during the previous 12 months</q></i>.<p>Bribery incidence is the percentage of firms experiencing at least one bribe payment request across 6 public transactions dealing with utilities access, permits, licenses, and taxes.</p>
+            <p><strong>Definition:</strong> Indicator 16.5.2 is the <q>proportion of businesses that had at least one contact with a public official and that paid a bribe to a public official, or were asked for a bribe by those public officials during the previous 12 months</q>.<p>Bribery incidence is the percentage of firms experiencing at least one bribe payment request across 6 public transactions dealing with utilities access, permits, licenses, and taxes.</p>
-            <p><strong>Goal:</strong> <i><q>Substantially reduce corruption and bribery in all their forms</q></i> across all countries by 2030.<p>There is no defined target level for this indicator.</p>
+            <p><strong>Goal:</strong> <q>Substantially reduce corruption and bribery in all their forms</q> across all countries by 2030.<p>There is no defined target level for this indicator.</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> <a href="https://ourworldindata.org/corruption">entry on Corruption</a>.</p>
         </div>
         <div class="col-md">